hamano/openldap-pbkdf2/README.md

 =======================

-*NOTE: This module has already been merged into official repository. see contrib/slapd-modules/passwd/pbkdf2/*
+*NOTE: This module has already been merged into official repository. see contrib/slapd-modules/passwd/pbkdf2/* *However module of official release does not support GNUTLS yet.
+Please use the repository for building with GNUTLS*

 pw-pbkdf2.c provides PBKDF2 key derivation functions in OpenLDAP.